 Where to begin?

-According to statistics, despite the government’s policies to reduce the number of cars, there are nearly one million vehicles on Singapore’s roads.
+According to statistics from Budget Direct, despite the government’s policies to reduce the number of cars, there are nearly one million vehicles on Singapore’s roads.
 More than 600,000 of those are private and rental cars, including cars used by ride-hailing services such as Grab.
 For a smaller amount you can buy a used car of a more popular model.
 However, you must understand that this kind of transaction has its pitfalls.
 In this article, we will describe the procedure for buying a used car.

 - Step 1.
 Choose a car

 - Step 4.
 Check the technical condition

 - Step 7.
 What to do after buying a car